aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 ## Module details

-1. hardening-pipeline.tfvars contains the Terraform variables to be used at apply time
+1. `hardening-pipeline.tfvars` contains the Terraform variables to be used at apply time
-2. pipeline.tf creates and manages an EC2 Image Builder pipeline in Terraform
+2. `pipeline.tf` creates and manages an EC2 Image Builder pipeline in Terraform
-3. image.tf contains the definitions for the Base Image OS, this is where you can modify for a different base image pipeline.
+3. `image.tf` contains the definitions for the Base Image OS, this is where you can modify for a different base image pipeline.
-4. infr-config.tf and dist-config.tf  contain the resources for the minimum AWS infrastructure needed to spin up and distribute the image.
+4. `infr-config.tf` and `dist-config.tf`  contain the resources for the minimum AWS infrastructure needed to spin up and distribute the image.
-5. components.tf contains an S3 upload resource to upload the contents of the /files directory, and where you can modularly add custom component YAML files as well.
+5. `components.tf` contains an S3 upload resource to upload the contents of the /files directory, and where you can modularly add custom component YAML files as well.
-6. recipes.tf is where you can specific different mixtures of components to create a different container recipe.
+6. `recipes.tf` is where you can specific different mixtures of components to create a different container recipe.
-7. trigger-build.tf is an inspector2 finding based pipeline trigger.
+7. `trigger-build.tf` is an inspector2 finding based pipeline trigger.
-8. roles.tf contains the IAM policy definitions for the EC2 Instance Profile and Pipeline Deployment Role
+8. `roles.tf` contains the IAM policy definitions for the EC2 Instance Profile and Pipeline Deployment Role
-9. infra-network-config.tf contains the minimum VPC infrastructure to deploy the container image into
+9. `infra-network-config.tf` contains the minimum VPC infrastructure to deploy the container image into
-10. /files contains the .yml files which are used to define the components used in components.tf
+10. `/files` is intended to contain the `.yml` files which are used to define any custom components used in components.tf

 ## Target architecture
 ![Deployed Resources Architecture](container-harden.png)